tauseef1234/Twitter_data_type_filter/README.md

 # Twitter_data_type_filter
-Analyzing variable types and variable description using dplyr functions
+As part of my research project, I extracted the twitter data using Python from the twitter profiles of local PD's and of the local police officials.
+We later analyze the exctrated data to identify the variable types and variable description using functions from dply package in R.